nimra471/OpenLane/docs/source/flow_tutorial.rst

 Run Directory Structure
 -----------------------

-The flow is completed, check the results, reports, and logs files of each stage flow within the run directory:
+If the flow is completed, check the results, reports, and logs files of each stage flow within the `runs` directory:

 .. code-block:: shell

    ./design/mem_1r1w/runs/run1

-View logs OF The Flow
+View Logs Of The Flow
 ----------------------

 The example log tree structure below shows the step number for each flow stage, indicating its position in the RTL-GDSII flow.
 In case of flow failure, you can use these logs to understand each stage and debug.